 The first version of the pre-scroll area with neutral color palette

-The customer liked general concept and layout of the first part of the page but wanted some alterations with color scheme to make it brighter and catchier.
+The customer liked general concept and layout of the first part of the page but wanted some alterations with the color scheme to make it brighter and catchier.
 Working out this wish the designer developed the other version.

 The second version using brighter color scheme